LaurentRDC/dissertation/content/snse.md

 \end{align}
 where the prefactors in @eq:scattering-diffuse-intensity have all been collected in the quantity $I_e$.
 As expected, the change in vibrational amplitude is weighted by the one-phonon structure factors.
 Therefore, to precisely know the transient vibrational amplitude would require to know which modes are involved, as well as the values of the one-phonon structure factors at zone-center.
 The reason this was not possible is twofold.
 First, the author is not competent in the use of density-functional-theory software suites such as Quantum Espresso[@QuantumEspresso2009; @QuantumEspresso2017] or VASP[@Kresse1999].
 Second, calculations have repeatedly failed to capture the physics of SnSe [@Pletikosic2018].
 Therefore, another, more robust approach was taken instead.

-The fast component of the transient Debye-Waller dynamics (@fig:snse-dwaller) can be used to infer the change in vibrational amplitudes due exclusively to the soft optical modes at zone-center.
+The fast component of the transient Debye-Waller dynamics (@fig:snse-dwaller) can be used to infer the change in vibrational amplitudes due exclusively to the modes at zone-center.
 The time-resolved suppression of Bragg intensity due to atomic vibrations is given by the following expression (@eq:scattering-diffracted-intensity-finite-temp):
 \begin{align}
     \frac{I_0(\vec{q},\tau) - I_0(\vec{q},0)}{I_0(\vec{q},0)}
         &\equiv \Delta I_0(\vec{q},\tau) \nonumber \\